ehjhihlo/Orchid-Identifier/README.md

 The training result of the project, including filename, true label and predicted label.

 ## Report
-report.pdf: The report for this homework.
+report.pdf: The report for this project.